 There’s nothing like a hearty breakfast in the morning!
-I love the smell of fried eggs and freshly brewed coffee when I get up.
+I love the smell of fried eggs and freshly brewed coffee.
 Do you know what else I love?
+Bacon paleo breakfast!

 Try this scrumptious high-protein, healthy, Paleo breakfast that’s really easy to cook.
 It will definitely give you a boost of energy to kick-start your morning.

 Paleo Bacon and Sweet Potato Breakfast Skillet

 - 6 large eggs (preferably organic, pasture-raised)

 - 16 oz bacon (cut into 1-inch pieces)

 - 4 cups sweet potatoes (diced)

 - 2 cups zucchini (diced)

 - Before cooking, prepare all the ingredients.
 Cut the bacon in 1-inch pieces.
 Mince the garlic.
 Dice the sweet potatoes, zucchini, onion and red bell pepper into 1/2 inch pieces.
 Chop the kale.